2008 Picher–Neosho tornado: Tornado summary

 Most of the fatalities in Missouri were reported near the Racine community at the intersection of Route 43 and Iris Road, northwest of Neosho, where automobiles were thrown as far as 1/2 mi away.
 Nearly 20 people were hospitalized in Newton County.

 The tornado continued eastward toward Granby.
 It passed very close to the intersection of US 60 and Route 59 about three miles west of Granby, destroying a church building and numerous homes/buildings as it passed through.
 The tornado continued southeastward and crossed Route B about 1 mile south of Granby.
 The area surrounding Granby's cemetery and rodeo grounds took heavy damage.
 The tornado continued eastward toward the village of Newtonia.
 There were no reported storm related deaths in the area surrounding Granby.

 Aftermath

-Oklahoma Governor Brad Henry sent National Guard Troops as well as emergency personnel to assist the hardest hit area in Picher where a 20-block area suffered major damage including several destroyed structures.
-Damage was reported near Peoria and Quapaw.
-Governor Henry and as well as US Homeland Security Secretary Michael Chertoff visited the tornado-ravaged area in the following days.
-Chertoff stated that "it looks like a small nuclear bomb went off".
-Federal and state officials confirmed there would be no funding for rebuilding the town.
-Governor Henry did however request a federal disaster declaration for storm victims.
-Before the tornado hit the town, the government had planned to buy-out homes in the area which was the site of a large zinc mine.
-Picher was so hard-hit that it would become an unincorporated area in November 2013, and was considered a ghost town by 2015.
+Oklahoma Governor Brad Henry sent National Guard troops and emergency personnel to assist the hardest hit area in Picher, where a 20-block area suffered major damage including several destroyed structures.
+Damage was also reported near Peoria and Quapaw.
+Governor Henry and Homeland Security Secretary Michael Chertoff surveyed the area in the following days, with Chertoff stating that the damage looked "like a small nuclear bomb went off".

+Prior to the tornado, the federal government had begun buying out property in the Picher area after the Environmental Protection Agency determined that the area was unsafe to inhabit due to lead toxicity and subsidence from past mining operations.
+Accordingly, federal and state officials confirmed that there would be no financial assistance to rebuild in Picher, although Governor Henry requested a federal disaster declaration to assist victims.
+As Picher's population had already been declining due to the ongoing property buyout, the tornado damage accelerated the decline and contributed to the town's eventual disincorporation.
+By 2015, Picher was considered a ghost town.